 Matters of concern can be brought to the BIT in four ways:

-- Contact Adrienne Maslin, Dean of Students and team chair, to discuss the issue of concern;
+- Contact Dr. Sara Hanson, Associate Dean of Student Affairs and team chair, to discuss the issue of concern;

 - Contact any BIT member;